guildxyz/guild-sdk/README.md

   ethersWallet.signMessage(signableMessage);

 // Creating a Guild
-const myGuild: CreateGuildResponse = await guild.create(
+const myGuild = await guild.create(
   wallet.address, // You have to insert your own wallet here sign,
   {